jesvin-r/Stockee/README.md

 - Transformers: For model loading and processing.
 - Torch: For training the dataset
 - Sklearn: For preprocessing
-- Keras: For Training the datset [LSTM, Dropout, Sequential, Dense, Activation]
+- Keras: For Training the dataset [LSTM, Dropout, Sequential, Dense, Activation]
 - Matplotlib: For visualization

 ## Dataset